Vecchia Gaussian Processes: on probabilistic and statistical properties: Layered norming DAGs

-The Layered condition, as the name suggests, partitions the training set $\X_n$ into $J+1$ layers $\N_0, \N_1,\ldots, \N_J$, such that for any $X_i\in\mathcal{N}_j$, the associated parents can only belong to layers preceding $\mathcal{N}_j$.
-Moreover, the minimum distance between the elements is governed by their respective layers.
-The overall design of the layered structure facilitate a multi-resolution framework, where the first few layers tend to be relatively spread out in the domain while the latter layers gradually fill in the gaps of the domain.
-The layered condition is very mild and can be satisfied for arbitrary training set $\X_n$.
-Next we introduce the Norming condition for DAGs. \begin{condition}[Norming] Consider a DAG satisfying Condition \ref{cond:layered} with parameter $\gamma>1$.
-Let us take $m = {l+d \choose l}$ and assume that there exists $i_0\in\mathbb{N}$, such that for all $i\ge i_0$, $|\mr{pa}(X_i)|=m$.
-Moreover, there exist constants $c_L, c_N>0$, such that for all $X_i\in\N_j$, with $ 0\le j\le J$ and $i\ge i_0$, there exists a $d$-dimensional cube $\mathcal{C} \supset \mr{pa}(X_i)\cup\{X_i\}$ with side length no greater than $c_L \gamma^{-j}$, such that $\mr{pa}(X_i)$ is a norming set on $\mathscr{P}_{l}(\mathcal{C})$ with norming constant $c_N$. \end{condition}
+The Layered condition, as the name suggests, partitions the training set $\X_n$ into $J+1$ layers $\N_0, \N_1,\ldots, \N_J$, such that for any $X_i\in\mathcal{N}_j$, its parents can only belong to layers preceding $\mathcal{N}_j$.
+Moreover, the minimum distance between elements is governed by their respective layers.
+This layered structure facilitates a multiresolution framework in which the first few layers tend to be relatively spread out over the domain, while the latter layers gradually fill in the gaps.
+The layered condition is very mild and can be satisfied for an arbitrary training set $\X_n$.